maxangelo987/maxangelo987/README.md

 - 🔭 I’m currently working on Research and Computing/Engineering Development
 - 🌱 I’m currently learning in Computing and Engineering
-- 👯 I’m looking to collaborate on Computer Engineering, Computer Science, Information Systems, Software Development and Information Technology
+- 👯 I’m looking to collaborate on Computer Engineering, Computer Science, Information Systems, Software Engineering and Information Technology
 - 😄 Pronouns: (He/Him) but sometimes a Robot
 - ⚡ Fun fact: I love languages, programming and human languages